csi-greifflab/Absolut/README.md

 Installing and then linking the libraries can be tricky depending on the OS.
-Full help for installing these libraries (especially in Windows) is provided in the documentation doc/HowToAbsolut

-It is possible to use a subset of libraries (to avoid installing them) by changing some hearder.
+Full help for installing these libraries (especially in Windows) is provided in the documentation doc/HowToAbsolut It is also possible to use Absolut! with a user-defined custom subset of libraries (See in the full documentation).
-#define ALLOW_GRAPHICS in common.h activates codes using freeglut/openGL.
-Comment this line to be independent of freeglut.
-it is possible to compile without the Qt platform by adding #define NOQT in common.h and CONFIG += -QT in Absolut/Absolut.pro

 Installing on linux (simplest):
 ```bash